 Sip local wine under the starry sky

 Whether you steal away from the big city for a romantic interlude or make it a friends retreat, there are a number of cabins to rent in the Lake Chatuge area that give you plenty of opportunity to see the stars from your private deck.
 On your way up to the area, stop at some of North Georgia's award-winning wineries to stock up for the trip.

 Take a leaf peeping tour

-Driving up to North Georgia’s mountains in the autumn is a beautiful way to spend the day.
-Get your reservations in early at The Ridges Resort & Marina for an overnight stay.
+Driving up to North Georgia's mountains in the autumn is a beautiful way to spend the day.
+Get your reservations in early at The Ridges Resort on Lake Chatuge for an overnight stay.
 Then, plan on taking their leaf peeping pontoon boat ride for a different view of the fall color.

-Don't attempt this drive in the family sedan.
-Off-road-worthy trucks and SUVs that can drive through a stream then on a trail are your best form of transportation to the beginning of a one-mile hike to the trailhead.
-Your hike will take you to High Shoals Falls, a great place to stop, soak up nature, rest and take some pictures.
+And, if you have an off-road-worthy truck or SUV that can drive through a stream then on a trail, you can get to the beginning of a one-mile hike to the trailhead for High Shoals Falls.
+Stop, soak up nature, rest and take some pictures.